donmathew008/PhotoCryX/README.md

       * Diamond Lattice
 * Standard lattices with cylinders and spheres can be dynamically modified
 * Any complex 2D lattice can be modelled from the GDSII structure import
+* 3D visualization using Vis5d and Mayavi is included

 ## File Description